iboutsikas/iboutsikas.github.io/docs/6.2.0/print.md

 **NOTE**: You can download the final [`resume.json`]({{ site.baseurl }}{% link assets/resume.json %}){:.no-push-state download="resume.json"} (minified) from the assets folder.
 When running locally, you can also find it at `_site/assets/resume.json`.
 {:.message}

 # Writing
 Hydejack offers a few additional features to markup your markdown.
 Don't worry, these are merely CSS classes added via the standard `{:.my-class}` syntax, so that your posts remain compatible with other kramdown processors.

 **NOTE**: For an introduction to markdown in general, see [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) and [kramdown Syntax](https://kramdown.gettalong.org/syntax.html).
 {:.message}

+## Table of Contents
+* this unordered seed list will be replaced by toc as unordered list {:toc}

 ## Adding a table of contents
 You can add a generated table of contents to any page by adding `{:toc}` below a list.